-To help companies plan for and prevent cyber-risks, the World Economic Forum’s Smart Grid Risk Snapshot highlights three ways businesses can mitigate cyber-risk.
+To help companies plan for and prevent cyber-risks, the World Economic Forum’s Risk Snapshot: Smart Grids paper highlights three ways businesses can mitigate cyber-risk.

 1) Balance priorities.
 Companies need to balance innovation, adaptability, agility and efficiency with safety, investment, resiliency and security.
 A lopsided approach will result in increased risk.
 These eight priorities have been highlighted by the industry experts who contributed to the research.